CVA Training & Exam March 2021

 - Summary of Assumptions for Fair Value and Value in Use

-CVA Exam and applied experience
+CVA Exam and Case Study

 The certification process consists of two parts:

-Case Study Requirements
+a) Case Study

 - Processing time is 180 days.